How to Create a Digital Referral Program with API?

 With Voucherify, you can protect your campaign by blocking customers that you suspect are trying to exploit it.
 All you need to do is invalidate their referral codes.
 I’m sure you’ll agree that it doesn’t get any simpler than that.

-In this post, we’ve shown you how to run a basic experiment for a referral campaign.
-Voucherify will make it easy for you to run it as a one-off, but where it becomes really powerful is for keeping multiple campaigns in sync across promotions and business environments.
+In this post, we’ve shown you how to run a basic experiment for a digital referral campaign.
+Voucherify API will make it easy for you to run it as a one-off occurrence.
+But its true power lies in running multiple campaigns in sync across other departments and business environments.

-The key to unlocking this power is integration with your existing environment of CRM, distribution tools, etc. This is especially important when you are already running a tailored environment that allows you to experiment with marketing campaigns and scale them quickly and cheaply.
+The key to unlocking this power is the integration of our referral API with your existing environment of CRM, distribution tools, and more.
+This is especially important when you are already running a tailored environment that allows you to experiment with marketing campaigns and scale them quickly and cheaply.

-Voucherify is designed with an API first mindset, exactly for the purpose of lightweight and seamless integration into such environments.
-This guarantees that not only will you find it helpful, but also the developers on your team will appreciate the time savings, and those savings will quickly start accumulating into a much lower total cost of running and maintaining referral campaigns.
+Voucherify is designed with an API-first mindset, exactly for the purpose of lightweight and seamless integration into such environments.
+This guarantees that not only will you find it helpful, but also the developers on your team will appreciate the time savings, and those savings will quickly start accumulating into a much lower total cost of running and maintaining digital referral campaigns.

-Voucherify is, however, not just a tool for referral campaigns.
-It will do voucher, coupon, and gift card campaigns.
-It will allow you to reuse the rewards you define, such as coupons or gift cards, across campaigns.
-And, most importantly, it will give you low-level API-first access to everything it supports, so that you can integrate it into any kind of software environment and support any marketing scenario.
-Make sure to check out all the functionality we offer, there’s plenty to choose from.
+Voucherify is not just a tool for fantastic digital referral campaigns.
+It can easily handle coupons, gift cards, loyalty programs, and cart promotions.
+And, most importantly, it will give you low-level API-first access to everything it supports, so that you can integrate any promotional campaign into any kind of software environment and support any marketing scenario.